Editing the grid.

 Min/Max lets you set the minimum and maximum size for a column or row.
-This is the default for rows.
-And by default, min is measured in px and the max is measured in content.
-Since min is px, there is a limit to how small the row can be, so it will never collapse.
-And since max is content, the row will grow and shrink in response to the content.
+This is the default measurement for rows.
+By default, Min is measured in px and Max is measured by Content.
+Since Min is a pixel value, there is a limit to how small the row can be, so it will never collapse.
+And since Max is sized according to content, the row will grow and shrink in response to the content inside.

 Changing a grid

-Edit your grid at any breakpoint to suit your layout.
+You can edit your grid at any breakpoint to suit your design.
 Add, remove and edit columns and rows, remove the grid completely or set a whole new grid.

 Fr stands for fraction and 1fr is 1 part of the available space.
 This measurement is the default for columns.
 For example, in a grid with 3 columns, you could have 1 column that's 50px wide and the other 2 columns are 1fr and 2fr.
 This means that in the space left, without the 50px, the column that’s 1fr gets ⅓ and the column that's 2fr gets ⅔ of the remaining space.

-Adding and placing images.
+Add and place images.
 Drag the image and put it in the 1st column of the grid.
 It will cover both rows.
-From the inspector panel, you’ll see it spans a grid area of 1-3 rows.
+From the Inspector panel, you’ll see it spans a grid area of 1-3 rows.
 Stretch the image.

-Adding a second image.
-Drag it and put it in the 2nd column of the grid.
+Add a second image.
+Drag the image and put it in the 2nd column of the grid.
 It will cover both rows, which means its row grid area spans from 1-3.
 Stretch the image.

-Adding a container.
-Drag it and place it over the 2nd row and the 2nd column.
+Add a container.
+Drag in a container and place it over the 2nd row and the 2nd column.
 Its grid area row and column spans over 2-3.
 Stretch it.

-Changing the design for another breakpoint.
+Change the grid at another breakpoint.
 Click on tablet view.
 Add another grid row at the top of the grid.
 Set the row to min(500px) and max(content).
 Add a vertical gap of 40px.

-Moving the elements around.
-Unstretch the 1st image, and place it in the 1st row - set its grid area to be columns 1-3 and rows 1-2.
+Move elements around.
+Unstretch the 1st image, and place it in the 1st row.
+Set its grid area to be columns 1-3 and rows 1-2.
 Move the 2nd image to cover the 2 last rows.
 Its grid area will be columns 1-3 and rows 2-4.
 Unstretch the 2nd image.
 Move the container, place it in the last row.
 Its grid area will be columns 1-3 and rows 3-4.